Humane Education | Camps | Classes | Youth Group Opportunities | Academic Community Service | Read To A Dog | Birthday Parties | Classroom Visits

 $50.00 per Saturday.

 Registration for Fall and Winter dates will be opening soon.
-Please continue to check back and we appreciate your patience as we update our system.
+Please continue to check back.
 Questions?
-Please contact Kathy Pecsar at (707) 542-0882 x 276 or email@example.com.
+Please contact Kathy Pecsar at (707) 542-0882 x 276 or firstname.lastname@example.org.

 Do you love kids and animals?
 Are you looking for a way to give back this summer while having fun?
 We are looking for mature and responsible High School students to volunteer as Junior Camp Counselors for our super popular summer camps!
 Fill out the application, linked below, if you are a team player who is comfortable with elementary age children and a variety of animals, have excellent leadership skills, and are outgoing with great communication skills!
 The camps run all summer, Monday – Friday, 9am – 3pm and we’re looking for at least a three week commitment.
 We just have a couple of openings, so fill out the application today if you are interested!

 The Jr. Counselor positions have been filled for this summer.

 Email any questions to Kathy Pecsar at email@example.com.

 We are not currently offering Read to a Dog due to CDC guidelines.